Continuing Education Activity

 Cryoglobulinemia undergoing immunosuppressive treatments require special observation with the scrutiny level dependent on severity.
 Physical examination should always include monitoring of skin involvement and digital ischemia.
-Kidney association in treatment requires keeping view of the blood pressure, creatinine, complement, rheumatoid factor levels, and urinalysis.
+Kidney association in treatment requires keeping in view the blood pressure, creatinine, complement, rheumatoid factor levels, and urinalysis.
 Progressive glomerulonephritis should be observed weekly compared to conditions without rapid disease progression, which require monthly evaluation.
 The defined regimen and overall prognosis are influenced heavily by organ involvement.
 Outlooks are poor for individuals with intestinal vasculitis and acute gastrointestinal or pulmonary hemorrhage.

 Diagnosis of this disease must be carefully made as its clinical presentation is similar to other vasculitides affecting small or medium-sized vessels and includes:

-Including other thrombotic and embolic disorders (eg, thrombotic thrombocytopenic purpura, hemolytic uremic syndrome) should be considered as well.
+Including other thrombotic and embolic disorders (e.g., thrombotic thrombocytopenic purpura, hemolytic uremic syndrome) should be considered as well.